Noir Verifier

 nargo execute witness

-bb prove -s ultra_honk --oracle_hash keccak --zk -b target/hello.json -w target/witness.gz -o target/Generating the calldata (full_proof_with_hints array)
+bb prove -s ultra_honk --oracle_hash keccak -b target/hello.json -w target/witness.gz -o target/This creates two files in the target/ directory:

 };